How to Restart After Withdrawing from WGU

 What are the steps in the readmission process?

-- The name of the program you wish to reenter.
+- The name of the program the student wishes to reenter.

 - The reentry target date.